 - casual conversion entitlements; and

-- the role of the Fair Work Commission to deal with disputes about casual conversion.
+- the role of the Fair Work Commission to deal with disputes.

 The CEIS can be downloaded from the Fair Work website.
-There has been 2 versions of the form published to date.
-Employers need to ensure they are using the most current form.
+There has already been, at least, 2 versions of the form published, so businesses need to ensure they are using the most current form.

 What does this mean for you?

-If an operator has any casual employees then the manager must ensure that a CEIS is provided to all new and current casual employees.
+Operators must ensure that a CEIS is provided to all current casual employees.

-If an operator has 15 staff or more, the operator must offer casual conversion to its eligible staff or give a written explanation as to why such an offer is not being made.
-The operator must ensure that assessments and offers have occurred by September 2021.
+Operators with 15 staff or more must offer casual conversion to its eligible staff or give a written explanation as to why such an offer is not being made.
+They must ensure that these assessments, and any offers, have occurred by the end of September 2021.